All Products

 • Long-blocking service scenarios (such as queue consumers)

-• Scenarios that are memory-sensitive or use small instance types
+• Memory-constrained or small instance scenarios

 • Set a reasonable value for private_conn_pool_min_idle_per_db